Sergey-pr/movie-games-tg/README.md

 # BACKEND_HOSTNAME is your backend address
 BACKEND_HOSTNAME=localhost:8888
 ```
-3. Run `go mod download` to download all the dependecies
+4. Run `go mod download` to download all the dependencies
-4. Run `go build main.go` this will run your backend web server
+5. Run `go build main.go` this will run your backend web server

 </details>